Poilerwags/TransparentDiscord/README.md

 ![Example](https://i.imgur.com/LVCC1Kp.jpg)

-The theme is far from perfect and I will likely continuously update it so pleae, if you have any questions or suggestions, feel free to contact me on Discord at Gies#2934.
+The theme is far from perfect and I will likely continuously update it so please, if you have any questions or suggestions, feel free to contact me on Discord at Gies#2934.

 **install using powercord.** https://powercord.dev